data-apis/scipy-2023-presentation/paper.rst

 functionality which has minimal overlap with the behavior afforded by other standardized APIs.

-The standardized linear algebra extension specifies a set of fundamental array- aware linear algebra operations, including, but not limited to, matrix inversion and eigenvalue, Cholesky, QR, and singular value decompositions.
+The standardized linear algebra extension specifies a set of fundamental array-aware linear algebra operations, including, but not limited to, matrix inversion and eigenvalue, Cholesky, QR, and singular value decompositions.
 Altogether, these APIs provide a portable foundation for numerical linear algebra in image processing, machine learning, and general scientific